bsherin/tacticdocs/docs/Handler-Methods.rst

         The visible document in the main data has been changed.
         The default handler does nothing.

+    .. py:method:: handle_row_change(self, row_index, doc_name)

+        A new row has been selected in the main table.
+        The default handler does nothing.

     .. py:method:: handle_text_select(self, selected_text)

         The has selected text within the main table.